Compressed representation of Learning Spaces: Compression of Knowledge Spaces using more subtle wildcards

 Trouble is, these rows are not mutually disjoint; for instance $\{2, 3, 6\}$ even belongs to all three of them.
-Disjointness being essential we rather write ${\cal F} = r_2 \uplus r_3 \uplus r_4$ as shown in Table 4.
-The boldface pattern on $r_2, r_3, r_4$ has been coined, by obvious reasons, the ``Flag of Papua'' in other publications of the author.
+Disjointness being essential we rather write ${\cal F} = r_2 \uplus r_3 \uplus r_4$ as shown in Table 3.
+The boldface pattern on $r_2, r_3, r_4$ has been coined, by obvious reasons, the {\it Flag of Papua} in other publications of the author.
+(This is just a handy name for the visualization of a well-known propositional tautology.)
 The Flag of Papua will reoccur later in other guise, but at the present stage we discard it by simply substituting\footnote{We switched the order of $r_1$ and $r_5$ by pedagogical reasons; i.e. we wish to continue with $r_5$ right away.} row $r_5$ for $r_2, r_3, r_4$.
 The $e$-wildcard $(e, e, e)$ by definition means that in this area every bitstring contained in $r_5$ must have at least one 1 (and thus $r_5 = {\cal F}$).
-If several $e$-wildcards begin to crowd the same {\it $012e$-row} they get distinguished by subscripts.
+If several $e$-wildcards occupy the same {\it $012e$-row}, they get distinguished by subscripts.
 For instance, let the next dimplication to be imposed be $\{5, 10\} \rightsquigarrow \{4\}$.
-This replaces $r_5$ by the disjoint union of $r_6$ (where $S \cap \{5, 10\} \neq \emptyset$) and $r_7$ (where $S \cap \{5, 10\} = \emptyset$ and whence $4 \not\in S$).
-The subscripts can be dropped here.
+This replaces $r_5$ by the disjoint union of $r_6 : = \{S \in r_5: S \cap \{5, 10\} \neq \emptyset \}$ and $r_7: = \{S \in r_5: S \cap \{5, 10, 4\} = \emptyset \}$.
+The subscripts of $e_1 e_1 e_1$ can be dropped in $r_7$ since it contains only one $e$-bubble.

 Suppose the third dimplication to be imposed on the top row $r_6$ is $\{6, 9, 10\} \rightsquigarrow \{7\}$.
 That will be more cumbersome because $\{6, 9, 10\}$ clashes with both $(e_1, e_1, e_1)$ and $(e_2, e_2)$!
 For starters we decompose $r_6$ as $r_6 = {\cal F}_1 \cup {\cal F}_2$ where